ungoodblog/ungoodblog.github.io/_posts/2020-05-26-Fuzzing-Like-A-Caveman-3.md

 ## Introduction
 In this episode of 'Fuzzing like a Caveman', we'll be continuing on our by noob for noobs fuzzing journey and trying to wrap our little baby fuzzing brains around the concept of code coverage and why its so important.
 As far as I know, code coverage is, at a high-level, the attempt made by fuzzers to track/increase how much of the target application's code is reached by the fuzzer's inputs.
 The idea being that the more code your fuzzer inputs reach, the greater the attack surface, the more comprehensive your testing is, and other big brain stuff that I don't understand yet.

 I've been working on my pwn skills, but taking short breaks for sanity to write some C and watch some @gamazolabs streams. @gamazolabs broke down the importance of code coverage during one of these streams, and I cannot for the life of me track down the clip, but I remembered it vaguely enough to set up some test cases just for my own testing to demonstrate why "dumb" fuzzers are so disadvantaged compared to code-coverage-guided fuzzers.
 Get ready for some (probably incorrect 🤣) 8th grade probability theory.
-By the end of this blog post, we should be able to at least understand broadly how state of the art fuzzers worked in 1990.
+By the end of this blog post, we should be able to at least understand, broadly, how state of the art fuzzers worked in 1990.

 ## Our Fuzzer
 We have this beautiful, error free, perfectly written, single-threaded jpeg mutation fuzzer that we've ported to C from our previous blog posts and tweaked a bit for the purposes of our experiments here.